-It wouldn’t work in the year 2017, in the age of instantaneous communication via social media.
+A “pilgrimage” wouldn’t work in the year 2017, in our age of instantaneous communication via social media.
 America’s only “wandering holy woman” would have been picked apart by gossip and criticism.
 I’m glad this didn’t happen.

 For the Hall of Fame induction ceremony, Peace Pilgrim was represented by her sister, Helene Young, now age 102.
 Helene is my neighbor.
 At age 100, she was still out on the road bicycling almost daily, despite being legally blind.
 The years have now caught up with her, physically.
 Her mobility is limited.
 Mentally, she seems little changed, and is very good company.